 Hair loss, but no coronavirus?

 What about people who never contracted the disease themselves, have reported noticeable hair loss as the pandemic unfolded?
 We are all weighed down by the worries we have about our jobs, income security.
-We worry about our loved ones, and while we may be stuck at home – it is not a vacation, but we home-school the kids, we don’t have enough space for ourselves as we otherwise navigate the uncertainty, which is an inherently distressing and difficult task.
+We worry about our loved ones, and while we may be stuck at home – it is not a vacation.
+We home-school kids, we don’t have enough space for ourselves as we otherwise navigate the uncertainty: an inherently distressing and difficult task…

-Tackling hair loss should be the least of your worries, so we hope that this article reassures you that IF you are dealing with stress-related hair loss in relation to coronavirus – it is reversible.
-Allow yourself space to reflect and be with the difficult emotions that are arising as a result, taking care of your mental and physical health and health of others.
+Tackling hair loss should be the least of your worries, so we hope that this article reassures you that if you are dealing with stress-related hair loss in relation to coronavirus – it is reversible.
+It will grow back.
+Allow yourself space to reflect and be with the difficult emotions that are arising as a result.
+Take care of your mental and physical health, before you start caring for the health of others.

 As a parting word from us, equipping yourself with patience, long-term approach to holistic health as well as focusing on scalp blood flow will help your body rebuild new follicles quicker and better.